redhatpanda/redhatpanda/README.md

 <h1 align="center">I am Swapnanil Ray aka RedHatPanda 🐼</h1>

 **Little bit more about me:**
 - 🐼 Hey there!
-I am a Junior Year CS Undergrad, and a budding software developer!
+I am a Senior Year CS Undergrad, and a budding software developer!
 - 🔭 I’m currently working on projects made using **ReactJS, Django**
 - 👯 Open to Collaborate on Web Dev Projects anytime!
 - 📫 How to reach me: Drop an email at **swapnanilray@gmail.com**